reidsolon/multi-tenancy/README.md

 ## When using custom local domain
 - You need to make sure the custom domain is included in
 - `config/tenancy.php > ln:19 central_domains`

+## When creating a user for landlord
+- just run `php artisan main:create-user {username} {password?}`
+- this command will help you create a master user where you can add tenants